espressif/arduino-esp32/docs/source/esp-idf_component.rst

 ???
 Modify your main\CMakeLists.txt by adding the library sources:

-Create new CMakeists.txt in the library folder: ``components/new_library/CMakelists.txt``
+Create new CMakeists.txt in the library folder: ``components/new_library/CMakeLists.txt``

 .. code-block:: bash

     idf_component_register(SRCS "new_library.cpp"
                           INCLUDE_DIRS "."
+                          REQUIRES arduino-esp32
+                          #PRIV_REQUIRES arduino-esp32, # ??
                           )

-You can read more about CMakelists in the IDF documentation regarding the `Build System <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html>`_
+You can read more about CMakeLists in the IDF documentation regarding the `Build System <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html>`_

 Tip
 ---